System integration and design

 System Integration

-At "Systems Integration," CPNL is working to develop a national transition platform for circular plastics, consisting of a virtual systems integration knowledge center and a stakeholder community.
+At "Systems Integration," CPNL is working to develop a national network for circular plastics, consisting of a virtual systems integration knowledge center and community.
 Here, information exchange can be facilitated to make plastics more reusable and sustainable, such as:

 • upcoming policies and legislation,